How much protein do I need per day in my diet?

 - Low intake of whole grains, fiber, fruits and vegetables.

-At first glance, you might think that you should eat less animal protein, as this study seems to say that animal protein is bad for you.
+At first glance, you might think that you should eat less animal protein, since this study seems to say that animal protein is bad for you.

-But this research does not take into account the gigantic difference that exists in the feeding of animals:
+But this research does not take into account the gigantic difference that exists in the animals' diet:

-For this reason it is really important that you know the source where the protein comes from and how they are handled.
+For this reason, it is really important that you know the source of where the protein comes from and how it is manipulated.

 And if you are leading a healthy and active lifestyle, you can consume animal protein, without any problem, just make sure it is of good quality.